-As summer arrives, we look forward to the opportunity to get our feet wet—maybe even swim a little—in a beautiful, inviting pond surrounded by inspiring greenery and under blue skies.
+As spring arrives, we look forward to getting our feet wet—maybe even swimming a little—in a beautiful, inviting pond surrounded by inspiring greenery and under blue skies.

 When we take that first step into our pond, the last thing we want is to have the experience ruined by stepping into several inches or more of muck and sludge.
 Who wants to walk or swim in that?
 No one, that’s who.
 Even fish and local wildlife would be happier without that.

 Fortunately, pond muck can be managed and removed.

 Pond Muck.
 Why Does it Exist?

 Muck accumulates as time passes due to a continuous build-up of dead vegetation and fish waste sunk to the bottom of your pond.
 This organic material breaks down and becomes the dark, sticky, slimy sludge that’s so unpleasant to feel squishing between your toes.
 While this is a natural part of pond stratification, significant muck growth can result in unpleasant odors, algae growth, and an abundance of weeds.
 All of these make enjoying your pond a lot more challenging.

 It depends on how much muck you’re experiencing.
 If your pond only has a few inches of mud, or you’re looking to get ahead of the problem entirely, there are commercially available pond cleaners you can apply every month to keep up with the health of your pond.
 These cleaners consist of a blend of microorganisms designed to break down the messy waste that collects at the bottom of your pond.
 At the same time, it is specifically designed to maintain the eco-balance of your pond in a naturally healthy, healthy, and balanced manner.